PressClub United Kingdom · Article.

 The selection of exterior paint finishes available for the new BMW 7 Series comprises one non-metallic and 12 metallic finishes.
 Customers can also choose from four BMW Individual options and countless BMW Individual special paint finishes.

 Depending on the model variant, the new BMW 7 Series comes as standard with 18-inch light-alloy wheels.
 Additional light-alloy wheels in 18-inch to 21-inch formats are included on the options list and in the Original BMW Accessories range.
 New to the line-up are 20-inch light-alloy wheels in multi-spoke and star-spoke design, and 21-inch light-alloy wheels in W-spoke design.

 The body structure comprises a material mix of high-strength steels, aluminium and carbon fibre-reinforced plastic (CFRP).
 The Carbon Core used for the passenger cell makes a major contribution not only to the high level of safety, but also to the handling capabilities.

-A significant role in the optimisation of the vehicle’s aerodynamic characteristics is played by the active air flap control system along with Air Curtains and Air Breathers.
+The active air flap control system along with Air Curtains and Air Breathers play a significant role in the optimisation of the vehicle’s aerodynamic characteristics.
 Air drag is also reduced by the cladding covering almost the entire underbody.

 The level of tyre noise reaching the rear compartment has been reduced by the optimised shielding of the rear wheel arches.
 A further reduction in the interior noise level is through sound insulation elements in the B-pillar area, the seatbelt outlet covers and the rear seat backrest.
 Laminated glass with an increased thickness of 5.1 millimetres is now used not only for the windscreen, but also for the side windows and rear window too.